sdiehl/write-you-a-haskell/006_hindley_milner.md

 compose f g x = f (g x)
 ```

-The generated type from the ``infer`` function is again simply a set of unique
+The generated type from the ``infer`` function consists again simply of unique
 fresh variables.

 ```haskell
 a -> b -> c -> e
 ```

-Induced two cases of the **T-App** we get the following constraints.
+Induced by two cases of the **T-App** rule we get the following constraints:

 1. ``b ~ c -> d``
 2. ``a ~ d -> e``

+Here ``d`` is the type of ``(g x)``.
-These are already in a canonical form, but applying **Uni-VarLeft** twice we get
+The constraints are already in a canonical form, by applying **Uni-VarLeft**
-the following trivial set of substitutions.
+twice we get the following set of substitutions:

 1. ``b ~ c -> d``
 2. ``a ~ d -> e``

+So we get this type:

 ```haskell
 compose :: forall c d e. (d -> e) -> (c -> d) -> c -> e
 ```

-If desired, you can rearrange the variables in alphabetical order to get:
+If desired, we can rename the variables in alphabetical order to get:

 ```haskell
 compose :: forall a b c. (a -> b) -> (c -> a) -> c -> b